villo/villoJS/README.md

 Contributing
 ------------

-If you would like to contribute to VilloJS, just follow these steps:
+If you would like to contribute to VilloJS, just follow these super easy steps:

 - Fork this repository.
 - Make the changes that you want.